Maxim-Karpov/FASTA-FASTQ_rename/README.md

   ```
 The output is a file named "renamed_output.fast(a|q)" in the same directory as the binary.
 ## Notes
 - For FASTQ files, the software won't work if the sequences are shorter than 59bp or if the sequence names are longer than 59 characters.
 You can manually edit this quantity and rebuild the binary with g++ if required.
-It could be useful to linearise your FAST(A/Q) file such that each sequence line is longer than 59 before using the rename binary.
+It could be useful to linearise your FASTQ file such that each sequence line is longer than 59 before using the rename binary.